 Lauri Cross, Executive Director and Founder

-Allison DuVal, Director of Operations/TNR
+Allison DuVal, Director of Rescue Operations

-We will also have space for a few FeLV and FIV positive cats who need much longer to find their forever homes, due to their health concerns.
-Finally, the building will have a much-needed bathroom for volunteers, a laundry area for our rescue, and an area for storage of pallets of food and litter.
+This new building will have a nursery where neonatal kittens can be cared for and pregnant or nursing mama cats, friendly or feral, can safely raise their babies until weaned.
+We will also have space for a few FeLV positive cats who need a little longer time to find loving homes due to their health concerns.
+Finally, the building will have a much needed bathroom for volunteers, a laundry room for our rescue, and an area for storage of supplies such as food, litter and medical.